hannesfrank/remnote-hannes-toolbox/README.md

 - Support setting title in plugin panes.
   - How does the plugin store data in the `paneIdToDocumentIdMap`?
 I know Bijay made this.
 - Given a powerup rem you cannot get its `powerupCode`.
 E.g. to analyse custom powerups.
+- Daily Document Handling
+  - Cannot reasonably get the rem for today/a specific date.
+  - Cannot savely create a daily document.
+- `REM_TYPE` should not be exported in addition to `RemType`.
+- `RemColor` is exported, but Highlight color are literal strings and not an enum
+  - `rem.getHighlightColor()` and `rem.setHighlightColor()` should use an enum
+  - Same with todo status and font size.
+Work with enum values, not strings.
+- Property handling
+  - Inconsistency/redundance between powerup based properties (`rem.getPowerupProperty`, `rem.getPowerupPropertyAsRem`, `rem.getPowerupPropertyAsRichText`) and normal properties (`rem.getTagPropertyAsRem`, `rem.getTagPropertyValue`)
+  - `plugin.powerup.getPowerupSlotByCode` should be renamed to property terminology
+  - `rem.getTagPropertyAs..`
+    - rename to just `getPropertyAs...`
+    - take `RemId | Rem` as param
+- `rem.taggedRem()` inconsistent with `rem.getTagRems` (missing `get` and pluralisation of Rem(s))

 #### API Bugs